EPCCed/2026-03-02-Fortran-intro/_episodes/14-namelists.md

 ## Namelists in a file

-A `namelist` file may contain one or more namelists, these are indicated by `&namelist-group-name` and terminated by `/`.
-Variable-value assignments occur in the body of the `namelist`, for example
+A namelist file is plain text and may contain one or more namelists.
+Each of these is begun by `&namelist-group-name` and terminated by `/`.
+Variable-value assignments occur in the body of the `namelist`, e.g. the file may contain
 ```
 &ints
 a = 1